dfm/Star-Field/paper/response.md

 "Abstract seems to be overselling the case in multiple instances; for example, "introduce" may be too strong given Stetson's work on DAOPHOT"

 - We have changed "introduce" to "present".
-Related approaches definitely exist.
+Related approaches definitely exist and we have added a few more citations that we have found about since (e.g.
+Hobson 2003)

 "SExtractor "significantly underestimates" and "incorrect inferences"?
 What do "significant" and "incorrect" mean here - something of practical importance that astronomers should be scared of?
 The results presented in the paper didn't convince me."

 - We were referring to the fact that SExtractor could not correctly infer the number of stars in the crowded case, even if you make the threshold settings very aggressive.
-This would be of practical importance in some instances but not others, it depends on whether finding all the stars or quantifying the faint stars is important.
+This would be of practical importance in some instances but not others.
+It depends on whether finding all the stars or quantifying the faint stars is important, and that depends on what the scientist's goals are.
 The abstract has been clarified to be more specific and realistic about the differences between the methods.

 "The analysis of test cases is very superficial and the reader is left wondering about the actual performance.
 For example, what is the difference in photometric ans astrometric precision between the new method and SExtractor on an *object-by-object* basis?
 Surely at the bright end objects must be identical!
 What is completeness and contamination as a function of brightness?
 I return to this point below - something *must be wrong* with Fig. 6 and corresponding discussion.
 The bottom line is that currently Sections 5 and 6 are insufficient to assess the performance of this method, both in absolute sense and relative to SExtractor's performance.
 The unbelievable claims about SExtractor are not substantiated."

-- We do not believe that there is anything wrong (technically) with Figure 6 or the discussion surrounding it (after extensive experimentation with parameters we have not been able to SExtract 600 stars in Test Case 2).
-However, we realise that this choice of Figure is very dramatic and we have decided to do something else instead to clear up the discussion relating to SExtractor.
-We have replaced this figure with one showing the true (cumulative) luminosity function along with inferences from our model and from SExtractor.
+- We do not believe that there is anything wrong (technically) with Figure 6 or the discussion surrounding it (after extensive experimentation with parameters we have not been able to SExtract anywhere near 699 stars in Test Case 2).
+However, we realise that this choice of Figure is very dramatic and not particularly informative.
+Hence we have decided to replace Figure 6 with a different plot showing the true (cumulative) luminosity function along with inferences from our model and from SExtractor.
+We believe this plot shows more clearly what is going on, that the bright end is basically consistent (as one would expect) but that our method performs better at the faint end (although this is partially caused by using a known parametric form for the LF, a point we now discuss in the paper).
+We have done some investigation of inferences about particular stars but the resulting plots were not very informative because sometimes, by chance, one or the other method did well or poorly on the selected star.
+The vertical dips in the CLF plot show similar information in any case.

-- The idea of comparing precision on an object-by-object basis is a very good one. (**I'm working on it**).

 "- p.
 2: PHOTO should be photo"